Tim Cobb, double bass

 Principal Bass of the New York Philharmonic, Timothy Cobb is a globally celebrated performer and educator, known for his orchestral leadership, chamber artistry, and commitment to musical diplomacy and education.

 Originally from Albany, New York, Cobb graduated from the Curtis Institute of Music, studying with Roger Scott.
 While at Curtis, he performed as a substitute with The Philadelphia Orchestra and joined the Chicago Symphony Orchestra under Sir Georg Solti during his senior year.
-His recordings include all Metropolitan Opera releases since 1986 and a Naxos album of Bottesini’s duo bass music with Thomas Martin.
+His recordings include all Metropolitan Opera releases between 1986 – 2014 and a Naxos album of Bottesini’s duo bass music with Thomas Martin.
+Additionally, Cobb may be found on the String Virtuoso website from the U.K.

 Cobb is renowned not only for his orchestral and solo performances but also for his dedication to mentoring the next generation of bassists and advancing the role of music in global cultural exchange.